SCCapstone/LotSpotter/README.md

 > npm install @ionic-native/geolocation

-> ionic serve

-You only need to add instructions for the OS you are using.

 ## Setup

-Here you list all the one-time things the developer needs to do after cloning your repo.
-Sometimes there is no need for this section, but some apps require some first-time configuration from the developer, for example: setting up a database for running your webapp locally.
+There are no setup requirements that the developer must take care of for the first launch of the application on their local.

 ## Running

-Specify the commands for a developer to run the app from the cloned repo.
+To run the app from the cloned repo, in terminal navigate to the /src/ folder, then execute

+> ionic serve

 # Deployment